johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-05-08-migrating-azure-functions-from-jsdoc-javascript-to-typescript/index.md

 Let's look at the changes we've made:

 - We're now emitting files from our compilation thanks to `noEmit` being set to `false`.
 We will no longer be actually running the code we write, but we will run the JavaScript we emit.
-- We're no longer allowing JavaScript files to be part of our program thanks to `allowJs` being set to `false`.
-(And we're not checking them either thanks to `checkJs` being set to `false` - I suspect this implicit due to `allowJs` being `false`.)
+- We're specifying an `outDir` of `dist` - this is where our compiled JavaScript will be emitted.
 - We're specifying a `rootDir` of `.` - this is the root of our TypeScript source files.
-- We're specifying an `outDir` of `dist` - this is where our compiled JavaScript will be emitted.
 - We're creating source maps for our emitted JavaScript files - this will help us debug our original source code.
+- We're no longer allowing JavaScript files to be part of our program thanks to `allowJs` being set to `false`.
+(And we're not checking them either thanks to `checkJs` being set to `false` - I suspect this is implicitly set to `false` to `allowJs` being `false` - just to be clear I've specified it.)
 - We're specifying a `moduleResolution` of `node` - this is how TypeScript will look up a file from a given module specifier.

 ## Migrating the `package.json`